 “Well guess what’s going to happen to your fascist heroes today if they show up and try to attack somebody.
 They’re going to get an ass whooping.”

-Derrick Peterson’s candidacy makes this the first contested sheriff’s race in more than a decade.
+We asked candidates in the first contested sheriff’s race in over a decade.